pvme/pvme.github.io/docs/index.md

 </script>
 <div id="discordInviteBox"></div>

-This site has all the same guides as the Discord server and is updated daily.
+This website has all the same PvM guides and is updated daily.

-## Motivation
+&nbsp;

-The motivation behind this site is to make the PvME guides accessible to anyone who doesn't use Discord.
+The motivation behind this site is to make the guides accessible to anyone who doesn't use Discord.

-A custom-built website also makes it easier to navigate guides by having:

-- Always visible table of contents.
-- A powerful search.
+It also makes navigating guides easier through features such as an always-visible table of contents and a powerful search.

 <div class="footnote">
 <hr>